 4K landed in North Carolina first at Audio Advice in Feb.
 2013.
 It is truly stunning, offering a far better picture than anything we have seen in the past.
 Sony now has 9 4K models from 85″ to 49″ in sizes.
 While the 4K sets do sell for a little more than a non 4K model, the difference in picture, even on HD or Bluray is staggering.
 If you are in the market for a great new TV, these should be on your list.
 Learn more on our 4k page.

 What about a Smart TV?

 The bottom line is we think and Apple TV or Roku is a better interface.
 Those companies specialize in streaming content, whereas a TV manufacturer should be all about giving you the best picture possible.
 Get more details in our blog on smart TV.

 The next big question is, “what about 3D?”
 For most mainstream vendors, the jump from their non-3D model to the 3D in the same size is typically a $100-$300 price differential- which translates into about 10% in most cases.
 The jury is still out on the potential future success of 3D TV, but all of the better performing sets from the major brands include 3D already.
 Our advice is if you are on a budget, forgo 3D, but if you are out to buy a great TV set, it’s going to come with 3D by default.

 As far as TV brands, there are many mainstream brands that offer a warranty and service should you have problems with your set.
 There are other brands that may sell for less, but have zero service support after 30-90 days.
-Audio Advice only supports brands that support us, which for flat panel are: Sony, Panasonic, Samsung, and Sharp.
-All of these are brands with service back up and support for the US market.
+Audio Advice only supports brands that support us, which for flat panel are: Sony and Samsung.
+These are brands with service back up and support for the US market.

 How your TV is set up will probably make more of a difference than the brand you choose!